Remember team assignments in school? I do. I was that kid that did all the work while the others goofed off.

 Unlike our school experiences, the most collectively intelligent team is not the team with a single smart and hard-working member.
 It’s not even the team with the largest number of individually smart people or the highest average IQ.

 The most collectively intelligent teams are the most socially sensitive - the ones where the members are most attuned to the feelings and perspectives of the others.
-They are the most balanced turn takers, with each person (not just the loudest person) contributing evenly to the conversation.
+They are balanced turn takers, with each person (not just the loudest person) contributing evenly to the conversation.

 Finally, the most collectively intelligent teams are diverse.
 According to the study’s findings, teams with higher proportions of women tend to be more collectively intelligent.
 The smartest teams don’t manage their diversity - they succeed because of it.

 In short, when teams are both diverse and have well developed skills, stand back!
 They are unstoppable.
-The most collectively intelligent teams have the most honed social or relational skills, skills that help them listen and ask questions, debate and disagree, and be open to each other’s diverse perspectives and divergent experiences.
+The most collectively intelligent teams also have the most honed social or relational skills, skills that help them listen and ask questions, debate and disagree, and be open to each other’s different perspectives and divergent experiences.

 We would never ask a professional sports team to play without practice.
 A sports team’s excellence is more than knowing when to pass the ball.
 It’s knowing from experience and repetition where the others will be, and how they will respond when the ball is passed.